-POL 330 Public Administration & Management
+POL 330 Public Administration & Management 3 credit hours

 POL 330 Public Administration and Management Three Credit Hours A study of the formulation of public policy, organization, management and problems of personnel and finance.
 Prerequiste: POL 131.
 (Offered in alternate years).